Best Flame Arrester Valve Supplier in China

 Represents the maximum diameter of the flame arrestor element.
 It is crucial that the total void area of the flame arrestor element is at least equal to or greater than the cross-sectional area of the connecting pipes at both ends to ensure adequate gas flow.

-l (Length/Thickness)
+L (Length/Thickness)

 Indicates the thickness of the flame arrestor element, essentially the length of the element.
 This dimension is critical in determining the efficiency of heat exchange between the flame and the arrestor material.

-t (Thickness of the Metal Sheet)
+T (Thickness of the Metal Sheet)

 The metal sheets used in flame arrestors should be as thin as feasible within processing capabilities and required strength to minimize flow resistance loss.
 Thinner sheets promote better gas flow while maintaining structural integrity.

-h (Height of the Triangle)
+H (Height of the Triangle)

 Refers to the peak height of a regular triangular unit within the flame arrestor.
 The design of these triangular units significantly impacts the cooling efficiency and the overall effectiveness of the flame arrestor.